issp-center-dev/DCore/doc/impuritysolvers/scipy/scipy.rst

     5  -2.00000000e+01  3.12500e-02
     5  -2.00000000e+01  3.12500e-02

   This file contains the eigenvalues computed and the corresponding Boltzmann weights in ascending order.
-Each column shows the particle number, the eigen-energy, and the Boltzmann weight.
+The numbers from left to right show the particle number, the eigen-energy, and the Boltzmann weight.

 Benchmark